OneMoreSummer/academic-kickstart/content/post/is-maturation-currently-the-biggest-unaddressed-issue-in-player-id-development-in-english-cricket/index.md

 7. Figueiredo, A. J., Coelho-E-Silva, M. J., Sarmento, H., Moya, J., & Malina, R. M. (2020).
 Adolescent characteristics of youth soccer players: do they vary with playing status in young adulthood?.
 Research in Sports Medicine, 28(1), 72-83.
 8. Harry J. Khamis and Alex F. Roche (1994).
 Predicting Adult Stature Without Using Skeletal Age: The Khamis-Roche Method.
 Pediatrics October 1994, 94 (4) 504-507.
 9. Zhong Cheng Luo, Kerstin Albertsson-Wikland & Johan Karlberg (1998) Target Height as Predicted by Parental Heights in a Population-Based Study.
 Pediatric Research volume 44, pages 563–571.

+   10. James Parr, Keith Winwood, Emma Hodson-Tole, Frederik J. A. Deconinck, Les Parry, James P. Hill (2020) Predicting the timing of the peak of the pubertal growth spurt in elite male youth soccer players: evaluation of methods.
+Annals of Human Biology.
+Pages 400-408.